q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

-# Data Attribution via Sparsified Fine-tuning
+# Group Attribution via Sparsified Fine-tuning

-# Unconditional Diffusion Model Training and Unlearning

 This README provides instructions for training **unconditional** diffusion models, including methods such as **retraining (exact unlearning)** and **sparsified unlearning**.
 Please follow these steps to reproduce our results: